Drennan98/Super-Sports-Quiz/README.md

 ## Layout

 - The application features a very simple layout.
 The heading, "Super Sports Quiz", followed by the instructions of the quiz on the landing page.
 The user then has the option to press the "Start Game" button.
+All features are laid out in order of importance.

 #  Testing